ffahleraz/fastboy/README.md

 This is an implementation of deep learning-based object detection capable of running real-time (with acceptable framerate) on machines that doesn't have a dedicated GPU, thus only running inference on the CPU.

 Key takeaways:
-- Uses a modified version of TensorFlow Object Detection API to speed up inference.
+- Uses the SSD Mobilenet model trained on the COCO dataset, this model is provided by the TensorFlow Object Detection API.
-- Uses OpenCV to load frames from a camera (in this case, a webcam).
+- Uses OpenCV to load frames from the input source (i.e. camera).
-- Separate inference and frame loading into separate threads.
+- Separates frame loading, inference, and visualization into different threads.

 ## Setup and Running